 If you need information on Day 2 and 3 of the Great Walk, visit the Binna Burra Information Centre or consult our front desk reception team.
 We provide both physical and downloadable topographic maps to assist you.

 Make sure to come prepared for a full day of walking with essentials like food, water, sunscreen, and basic first aid.
 If needed, additional transfers are available upon request (minimum 3 passengers, $50 per seat).
 For more details, contact our front desk team at Binna Burra Lodge at 07 5533 3622 or email [email protected].
 Enjoy your adventure!

 Binna Burra stocks a select amount of lawn games which can be enjoyed on the lawn in front of Groom’s Cottage, a special place which guests have enjoyed for many years.
 Speak to our friendly front desk team about borrowing games such as Finska and Quoits

 (self guided) Binna Burra is home to some of the most beautiful birds in Lamington National Park.
 We recommend guests to head off early in the morning on any of the trailheads around Binna Burra to get the best opportunities to see and hear our feathered friends.
 See the reception gift shop for binoculars for sale, and short walk track guides

-Short Walks - Lamington National Park
+Self Guided Short Walks in Lamington National Park